mirmousaviii/mostage/src/core/templates/custom/content.md

 ## What is Mostage?

-Mostage is a modern presentation framework that allows you to create beautiful slides using Markdown and HTML.
+Mostage is a modern presentation framework that allows you to create slides using Markdown and HTML.

 ### Key Features